holderbp/nlme_mcmc/README.md

     * Add additional methods, or module imports (e.g., a module that brings in a system of ODEs), as needed to achieve these model evolutions.

+8. After analysis of a particular `data_analysis_subproject` with a particular `model_hyp`, create new model-hypothesis modules to test other model hypotheses, or move on to other subprojects.

 ## Example projects

 1. Sleepstudy